 Fighting Pimping and Pandering Charges

 There are many different defenses for pimping and pandering charges in California and ultimately, they will each come down to the specifics of the case.
-For example, if a woman accuses you of forcing her into prostitution, your Vista pimping lawyer could argue that she was falsely accusing you or that there is insufficient evidence to prove the claims.
-Alternatively, if you take a prostitute to a client’s house and then try to talk them out of having sex for money, you are not guilty of pandering because you did not encourage or persuade the prostitution.
+For example, if a woman accuses you of forcing her into prostitution, your sex crimes lawyer could argue that she was falsely accusing you or that there is insufficient evidence to prove the claims.
+Alternatively, if you take a prostitute to a client’s house and then try to talk them out of having sex for money, you are not guilty of pandering because you did not encourage or persuade her to commit a crime.

-Intent is critical in these cases, so if you are collecting a portion of someone’s pay in exchange for offering security services, but are not aware that person is acting as a prostitute, you are not guilty of pimping.
+Intent is critical in these cases, so if you are collecting a portion of someone’s pay in exchange for offering security services, but are not aware that person is offering sex acts in exchange for money, you are not guilty of pimping.

-Since these fighting pimping and pandering charges in California can often be very complex, it is important you refuse to answer any police questions without speaking to a Vista pimping lawyer first.
+Since fighting pimping and pandering charges can often be very complex, it is important you refuse to answer any police questions without speaking to a lawyer first.
 If you have been accused of either of these crimes, please call (760) 643-4050 or (858) 486-3024 to schedule a free consultation with Peter M. Liss.

 Creative Commons Image by Haven’t the Slightest